- UCAS Code: LN26

 Years 2 & 3

-A range of specialist classes is available for study at single or joint Honours.
+You’ll study a range of specialist classes at single or joint Honours.

 The Peter Bain Prize is awarded each year to the student with the highest mark for their dissertation.